tylergaw/slenderman/README.md

 - Adobe Illustrator (sorry).
 You might be able to use Sketch or another vector editor?
 - Patience

+## What's up with the Makefile?
+I just use it to make a zip file for downloading.
+When I update Slenderman I don't want to have to manually make the zip each time.
+Computers!

 ## What did I learn?
 - (Glyphs specific) Components need special treatment before exporting.
 A component is a glyph that is made up of other glyphs.
 Examples include the ellipsis; made of three periods,